Bryan Adams: 1980s

-In June 1989, teams up with famed producer/composer Robert John "Mutt" Lange at London's Olympic Studios to write more material for the upcoming LP.
-Bryan attended a press conference on 8 June to launch the North American release of Rainbow Warriors, and also joined artists to re-record the classic Deep Purple hit "Smoke On The Water" in aid of Armenian earthquake victims.
+In the summer of 1989, Adams joined artists to provide backing vocals on a re-recording of the Deep Purple hit "Smoke On The Water" in aid of victims of the 1988 Armenian earthquake.

 In August 1989, he recorded the backup vocals for the Belinda Carlisle song "Whatever It Takes" from the Runaway Horses album.
 Also during that time, Adams contributed to Mötley Crüe's work on the album Dr. Feelgood, doing the backing vocals of "Sticky Sweet" and Charlie Sexton doing the backing vocals of "Don't Look Back" from the Charlie Sexton album.

-In October 1989, Adams performed two club benefit concerts at 86 Street Music Hall in Vancouver on 18 & 19.
-"A Night for the Environment" raised $40,000.00 for four local environmental groups.
-Bryan is nominated for a Gemini Award for Best Performance (Music) for CBS's "Live In Belgium" television special.
-In November 1989, Adams flew to London, England on the 18th for press interviews for the upcoming shows of New Year's Eve in Japan.
-He resumes writing material for the album with Mutt Lange and attends Tina Turner's 50th birthday party at London's prestigious Reform Club.
+Adams performed at "A Night for the Environment" to raise funds for environmental organizations.
+In November 1989, Adams attended Tina Turner's 50th birthday party at the Reform Club in London.
+On New Year's Eve 1990, Adams performed at the Tokyo Dome.

-In December 1989, the long-awaited first live LP was released.
-Entitled Live!
+In December 1989, Live!
 Live!
-Live!, it was recorded live at the Rock Werchter festival on 3 July 1988, in Werchter, Belgium.
-Adams returned to Little Mountain Sound Studios mid-month to record even more material for the next album.
-The release date was tentatively scheduled for April 1990.
+Live!, his first live album, was released.
+It was recorded live at the Rock Werchter festival on July 3, 1988, in Werchter, Belgium.